PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 # 8 Understanding Microservices
 This chapter covers the following topics

-* Building a simple RESTful Microservice
+* Creating a simple RESTful microservice
 * Consuming a Service
 * Setting up a Development Environment
 * Dealing with Configuration